 1. Registration and Licensing

-• All businesses involved in cryptocurrency activities, such as exchanges and wallet providers, must register with the Bank of Spain and the CNMV.
+- All businesses involved in cryptocurrency activities, such as exchanges and wallet providers, must register with the Bank of Spain and the CNMV as VASP (Virtual Asset Service Provider).
 This requirement is essential to ensure compliance with Spain’s regulatory framework and international standards.

-• As of now, CASP (Crypto Asset Service Provider) licenses in Spain are anticipated to be introduced following the full adoption of the MiCA regulation across the EU.
-This license will essentially replace the VASP license in Spain in its current form, incorporating the same core requirements with additional obligations as per MiCA.”
+- As of now, CASP (Crypto Asset Service Provider) license in Spain is anticipated to be introduced following the full adoption of the MiCA regulation across the EU.
+This license will essentially replace the VASP license in its current form, incorporating the same core requirements with additional obligations as per MiCA.

 2. Anti-Money Laundering (AML) and Know Your Customer (KYC)